boots-edu/textbook/source/text/7-exceptions_code_qual/exceptions.md

 ### Using exceptions
 We can use exceptions to improve our software design and make it react in a structured way to ***exceptional conditions***.

-Let’s consider the code for our drawing program again.
+Let's consider the code for our drawing program again.
 ```
 class Color {
   constructor(